pawelniewie/pawelniewiadomski.com/_posts/2016-05-28-building-bitbucket-add-on-in-rails-part-1.md

 In this series I'm going to document how to build a simple BitBucket add-on using Rails.
 I'm going to replicate GitHub's Star feature that I often use and miss on BitBucket.

 This add-on will be created using Ruby on Rails!
-So let's start!
+So lets start!

 Time to bootstrap the project: